djherron/ssamg/README.md

 # The MusicGenres OWL class hierarchy

 `MusicGenres.ttl`
-* a custom OWL class hierarchy of music genres
+* an initial attempt at a custom OWL class hierarchy of music genres
-* it's just an example or starting point for modification and/or reduction or extension
+* we can try it as-is, or use it as a starting point for further development
-* current number of base classes (track_genres) from SpotifySongs dataset: 20
-* current total number of classes in hierarchy: 43
+* current total number of classes (music genres) in the hierarchy: 43
+* many of the classes (music genres) in the hierarchy map directly to track_genres in the SpotifySongs dataset; but, as is reflected in the class hierarchy visualisation (by class names surrounded with borders), we are currently proposing that only 17 of the genres be included in our subset of the SpotifySongs dataset
-* the corresponding subset of the SpotifySongs dataset would have 20 * 1000 = 20,000 data samples
+* the corresponding subset of the SpotifySongs dataset would have 17 * 1000 = 17,000 data samples
+* the class hierarchy adjacency matrix would be 43 x 43

 `MusicGenres_class_hierarchy.png`
 * a visualisation of the MusicGenres OWL class hierarchy
 ![MusicGenres](MusicGenres_class_hierarchy.png "MusicGenres OWL class hierarchy")
+* class names surrounded with borders indicate the genres from the SpotifySongs dataset that we propose be included in our subset of the dataset

 Influences that helped shape the design of the MusicGenres OWL class hierarchy
 * https://musicmap.info/